smccarthy-ie/smccarthy-ie.github.io/index.md

 # ownCloud quickstart (work in progress)

-ownCloud is client/server software for file syncing and sharing.
-It enables you to manage data on your own private cloud server, and share with multiple client users and devices in a safe and secure way.
+ownCloud is client/server software for file syncing and sharing. ownCloud enables you to manage data on your own private cloud server, and share with multiple client users and devices in a safe and secure way.

 ownCloud is available in the following installation options: